 The other form of self-interest involves material consequences.
 Feelings can play a part, but they're not necessary.
 For example, if one is given the choice between two identical jobs, one of which pays twice the salary, it's likely that most people will be materially biased in favor of the higher paying position.

 Bias is also bidirectional.
-In other words, people will form opinions based on what they don't like or how much they have to lose rather than what makes them feel good or how much they have to gain.
+In other words, people form opinions based on what they don't like or how much they have to lose as often as what makes them feel good or how much they have to gain.

 As you can imagine, opinions about relationships are filled with all manner of bias that spans the complete spectrum from highly emotional to highly material, and it can become a problem when preference for bias conflicts with the truth or unfairly affects the lives of others.TOP